-IMI is committed to uphold the human rights of employees and to treat them with dignity and respect as understood by the international community.
-This applies to all employees including temporary, project, migrant, student, direct employees, and any other type of employee.
-It also recognizes international standards (e.g., Universal Declaration of Human Rights (UDHR), Social Accountability International (SAI), UN Global Compact, and the Ethical Trading Initiative (ETI)) as references.
+IMI is committed to respect the human rights of employees and to treat them with dignity and respect as understood by the international community.
+This applies to direct and indirect suppliers, as well as all workers, including temporary, project, migrant, student, direct employees, and any other type of employee.